 As an art major at Augustana, you will join a community of artists who are passionate about their work and eager to help others develop and grow.
 Our beautiful state-of-the-art facilities are always available and professors are often working beside you in the studios.
-You will be empowered with an essential foundation in design that will give you the tools to create a successful career in art.
+Undergraduate art majors can choose between a Bachelor of Arts with multiple tracks to choose from or a Bachelor of Fine Arts.

 We are a community of involved artists at Augustana and you are very important to us.
 We will get to know you well when you come study with us.
 We will empower you with an essential foundation in design and give you the tools to build a successful creative career in art.
 We will provoke your imagination and help you in your search to understand and discover yourself and the world around you through art.
 We will engage you in discussions that matter to you and nurture the profound questions that define and connect us.

 Our recent graduates are employed in a range of creative fields, becoming artists, creative directors, animators, printmakers, sculptors, architects, freelance, creatives, graphic designers, technologists, professors, teachers, photographers, while others go on to graduate studies to pursue a Masters of Fine Arts (MFA) and Masters of Architecture (M.Arch.) programs across the United States and more!